xively/XivelyObjectiveC/README.md

 ## Adding to your project

-After adding [AFNetworking](https://github.com/AFNetworking/AFNetworking) and [SocketRocket](https://github.com/square/SocketRocket) to your project, simply add the files within the COSMObjectiveC to you project.
+After adding [AFNetworking](https://github.com/AFNetworking/AFNetworking) and [SocketRocket](https://github.com/square/SocketRocket) to your project, simply add the files within the COSMObjectiveC to your project.

 ## Documentation